AnshGoyal27/Basic-Calculator/README.md

 # Basic-Calculator

-A calculator that can do the following operations(+,-,/,*) along with some error handling
+A react based calculator that can do the following operations(+,-,/,*) along with some error handling Bootstap was used for designing purposes

+# Instructions
+ Download the zip file to your respective system
+ Use npm i calculator to install the required dependencies for App

+ # Limitations
+ 1. Used eval for calculations
+ 2. Need CSS for better designing